 It was still only 1912.

 ‘Abdu’l-Bahá could mount a compelling argument, but he never pressed a point.
-Instead, he turned the subject toward Maxim himself.
+Instead, he turned the conversation toward the subject of Maxim himself.

 “You are a celebrated inventor and scientific expert whose energies and faculties are employed in the production of means for human destruction . . . .
 Now you have the opportunity of becoming doubly famous.
 You must practice the science of peace. . . .
 You must discover the means of peace; invent guns of love which will shake the foundations of humanity.”